 7 best payment systems for small business transactions in 2025

-What are payment systems for small businesses?
+What are payment gateways for small businesses?

-Modern fintechs like Airwallex (that’s us!) provide cost-effective solutions for cross-border payments, helping your small business grow into international markets.
+Fintechs like Airwallex (that’s us!) provide cost-effective solutions for cross-border payments, helping your small business grow into international markets.

 The core elements of a payment system